Nico749/Readme-Generator/Develop/README.md

 * [Questions](#questions)

 ## Installation
-Instructions for installation: follow the manual page 5
+Instructions for installation: fewfewf

 ## Usage
-Usage informations: manual page 11
+Usage informations: ffefefe

 ## Licence

 ## Contributing
-People who contributed to this project: me and myself
+People who contributed to this project: ff3e

 ## Tests
-Tests to run: all the tests are required
+Tests to run: fefewff32r

 ## Questions
-If you have any questions contact me on my mail: fakemail@gmail.com or search me on GitHub: http://fake_github_profile
+If you have any questions contact me on my mail: f3f3 or search me on GitHub: f3f3r3